-Director Neil Burger’s visually stunning new sci-fi thriller LIMITLESS journeys into Bradley Cooper’s mind and finds success can be dangerous.
+Director Neil Burger’s visually stunning sci-fi thriller LIMITLESS journeys into Bradley Cooper’s mind and finds success can be dangerous.

 LIMITLESS is a new sci-fi thriller that is also another smartly presented piece of work from director Neil Burger.
 I loved Burger’s 2006 movie and LIMITLESS is a similarly character-driven journey of reality and fantasy, very inventively shot and anchored by a terrific lead performance from Bradley Cooper, who is fast developing into an actor who makes really interesting choices.